 Haag is a fourth-generation family farmer in south-central Minnesota.
 Along with his son, Nathan, he grows more than 1,700 acres of corn and soybeans.

-On the national level, Haag serves as the first vice president of the National Corn Growers Association Foundation and on the Finance Committee.
+As NCGA First Vice President, Haag serves as the first vice president of the National Corn Growers Association Foundation and on the Finance Committee.
 He also serves as the Corn Board liaison to the Market Development Action Team and as the board liaison to the BNSF Railway Ag Business Council and the American Coalition for Ethanol.
-Previously, he chaired the Governance Committee and served as the board liaison to the Consumer Engagement Action Team and Ethanol Action Team.

 Founded in 1957, the National Corn Growers Association represents more than 40,000 dues-paying corn growers and the interests of more than 300,000 farmers who contribute through corn checkoff programs in their states.
 NCGA and its 50 affiliated state associations and checkoff organizations work together to help protect and advance corn growers’ interests.